For SellersSeller Guide

 Case Study 1: Majority Sale for Maximum Liquidity and Growth Acceleration

 Company: TechSolutions Inc., a successful IT managed services provider with $15M in annual revenue and $3M in EBITDA.
-Owner: Sarah, the founder, is 55 and wants to diversify her wealth, which is heavily tied up in the business.
-She also recognizes the industry is consolidating and TechSolutions needs significant capital to acquire smaller competitors and scale.
+Owner: Sarah, the founder, is 55 and seeks to diversify her wealth, which is heavily tied up in the business.
+She also recognizes the industry is consolidating and TechSolutions requires significant capital to acquire smaller competitors and scale.
 Transaction: Sarah sells an 80% majority stake to a private equity firm specializing in IT services.
 The PE firm values the company at a 7x EBITDA multiple ($21M enterprise value).
 Outcome: Sarah receives approximately $16.8M in cash (before taxes and fees) for her 80% stake, achieving her liquidity goal.
 She rolls over the remaining 20% equity ($4.2M) into the new capital structure.
 The PE firm brings in a new CEO with experience scaling similar businesses, while Sarah transitions to the board of directors.
 Over the next five years, the PE firm executes a buy-and-build strategy, growing EBITDA to $10M.
 When the PE firm eventually sells TechSolutions, Sarah’s 20% rollover equity is worth significantly more than her initial investment, providing her with a lucrative "second bite of the apple."

 Case Study 2: Minority Sale for Growth Capital and Strategic Partnership